Supporting your baby’s language development

 Why talk to a baby?

 • Use the sounds your baby makes to form real words.
-For example, if they say “mamama,” you can answer, “Yes, it’s me, Mommy!”
-Similarly, if they say “dadada,” you can reply, “Yes, Daddy is going to give you a big hug!”
-This exercise helps your child understand that speech sounds make up words.
+For example, if they say “mamama,” you can answer “That’s right, it’s me, Mommy!”
+If they say “dadada,” you can say “Yes, Daddy’s going to give you a big hug!”
+This exercise helps your child understand that words are made up of combinations of sounds.

-• Read books and sing nursery rhymes, even if your baby doesn’t understand the words yet.
+• Read books and sing nursery rhymes (link in French only), even if your baby doesn’t understand the words yet.
 Listening to you will help them learn!

 • Name the things that catch their attention (e.g., a toy they want, a bird on the windowsill, the apple you’re eating, their big sister’s model cars).
 Just like adults, babies want to hear about what interests them.
 They’ll likely be more motivated to learn the names of favourite objects and people.